 Lesson Three: It Helps to Know Where Your Skills Are

 Most employers have good information about their employees’ home location.
 Some are good about tracking employee business travel, expat assignments and commissions to customer sites as well, so they generally know where those employees are on any business day.

 In Hawaii, there are numerous employees who are unavailable or under-available (displaced workers) to perform their work.
 For employers facing a protracted period when multiple workers are unavailable, it’s important to know where they have employees with the right skills to step in.

 Ideally, employers have individual skill inventories for each employee, so they know what skills are missing when the employees are unavailable to work.
 Inventories will also help employers identify others who have the right skills to step in.
 Technologies such as Avilar’s WebMentor Skills™ provide a way to digitally catalog employee skills, quickly analyze losses and identify the most qualified internal candidates for vacated positions.

 In your business continuity plan, include your skills tracking technology as a resource to support your organization during the Response and Recovery phases of a disaster.

 Lesson Four: Safety First

-This lesson isn’t specific to Kilauea.
+The last of our four disaster management lessons isn’t specific to Kilauea.
 In any disaster, safety is top priority.

 It’s true that the underlying premise of any business continuity plan is to strive to continue serving customers, even when there are threats or disruptions to a business.
 If continuity isn’t possible, then such plans are designed to help to minimize an outage.
 That said, employee safety and security is integral to an effective plan.